Sam Williams: Fanns, Woods and Waters

 In 2024, Sam Williams was selected as commissioned artist for the Dunton Hills Garden Village housing development, in partnership with Brentwood Borough Council.

-For her project, Sam is designing a series of totem wildlife habitats in collaboration with children from four local primary schools.
-Workshops have taken place with 130 children from West Horndon Primary School and St Joseph’s Primary School in Brentwood; Great Berry Primary School in Basildon; and Bulphan Primary School in Thurrock.
+For this third and final commission focused on the future community of Dunton Hills, Sam worked with creative collaborator Dan Howey to design a series of totem wildlife habitats, working with 130 children from local primary schools: West Horndon and St Joseph’s in Brentwood; Great Berry Primary School in Basildon; and Bulphan Primary School in Thurrock.

-In the workshops, children explored themes of biodiversity, urban wildlife and the future of human communities co-existing with nature.
-The designs for the habitats were inspired by ideas of home and belonging, and the children learned about the different types of wildlife and habitat associated with fanns, woods and water – the three neighbourhoods of the new housing development – thinking about the shape and materials that would make suitable homes for bugs, rodents and birds.
+Children explored themes of biodiversity, urban wildlife and the future of human communities co-existing with nature.
+The designs for the habitats were inspired by ideas of home and belonging, and the children learned about the different types of wildlife and habitat associated with fanns, woods and water – the three neighbourhoods of the new housing development.

-The children’s ideas will inspire four full-sized prototype totem wildlife habitats, that the artist will create and present to participating each school.
-The project will culminate in a sharing event for school children and their families in Summer 2024.
+The children’s ideas inspired four full-sized prototype totem wildlife habitats that the artist created and presented to each participating school.
+The project culminated in a sharing event for school children and their families in Brentwood town centre in Summer 2024.

 A wider pack of designs, made in collaboration with the school children, will be presented to the developer to consider as a public art trail of habitat totems, as well as smaller items like bespoke ‘bee bricks’, bird box street signs and other fun ideas that could be embedded into the streets, houses and community buildings of the new housing development.

-Sam’s project seeks to engage the community with wildlife that is on their doorstep, and emphasise that human development can and should be integrated with nature.
+Sam’s project sought to engage the community with wildlife that is on their doorstep, and emphasise that human development can and should be integrated with nature.

 “The Borough Council has been keen to connect young people to the environment and landscape at Dunton Hills Garden Village since its inception.
 We are thrilled to appoint Sam and look forward to seeing her project come to fruition, inspiring future generations and involving them directly in placemaking.”
 Cllr Tim Barrett, Housing Heath and Communities Committee